-Offering in-person sessions from Chorlton, Manchester, I offer specialised online support to adults across the UK and abroad.
+Offering in-person sessions from Manchester and offering a specialised online service to adults across the UK and abroad.

 You might have experienced set-backs, and might live with a sense of having lost time.
 It can be important to process what has happened and to think about what you want for yourself, life and future.

-My interest in the link between fitness and emotional wellness is always through a trauma and disability informed lens and I put the client’s comfort and safety first.
+My interest in the link between physical and emotional wellness is through a trauma and disability informed lens.

 If you’d like to find out about who I am and what shapes my work, you can read more here →